mehallhm/wafflers/blog/content/team_posts/phase1.md

 Related to the macro statistics, a policy viewer will be implemented in order to allow the user to see the regulations and laws of particular EU member states (or the EU as a whole) and their impact on climate change initiatives.
 This would allow the user to not only become more informed and potentially spur political action, but also would allow public workers to judge the efficiency of policy or see if the proposed policy would have an effect.
 Due to the few, slower, and more static nature of policy, these policy initiatives would most likely be hand-added rather than programmatically collected.

-One potential feature would be to have NGOs / nonprofits be able to register with the app (or automatically register based on public records).
+Another feature would be to have non-governmental organizations (NGOs) be able to register with the app (or automatically register based on public records).
 At the end of the user report, these NGOs could be suggested to the user in order to connect the user with organizations that help mitigate problems the user might have.
 From an NGO standpoint, they would have a dashboard where they could see how many people they match to as well as anonymous aggregated statistics from the people they match with in order to better understand their target audience.

 ## User Personas